Scientific-Computing-in-Matlab/Module-3-Representing-Data/docs/pipeline.md

 # Oultine a Pipeline
 In this assignment, you will develop a birds-eye view of your analysis project.
-Y ou can do this for a research project that you are currently working on, or one that you have completed already.
-Ideally, this lays the basis for your final project, but this is not required.
+You  do this for a research project that you are currently working on, or one that you have completed already.
+Ideally, this lays the basis for your final project in this course.

 The current goal is to layout the different steps in an analysis pipeline for your project.
 This should be schematic.